 Your Physics degree programme will comprise core modules, compulsory modules, elective modules, laboratory work, project work, and collaborative group work1.
 The core modules are largely common for most Physics degree programmes and include mathematics, mechanics, vibrations and waves, electromagnetism, optics, thermodynamics, statistical physics, relativity, quantum physics, atomic, nuclear and particle physics, and solid state physics.
-The majority of the core modules are taught in Years 1 & 2.
-In Year 3 of the BSc programme alongside your core and compulsory modules you are free to choose from a wide range of elective modules, reflecting the diverse research specialisms of the Department.
-You will therefore have the opportunity to either specialise in a specific area of Physics, or receive a broader Physics education.
-In your final year, you will also carry out a major project under supervision with one of our world-leading research groups.
+The majority of the core modules are taught in Years 1 and 2.
+In Years 3 and 4 of the MSci programme you are free to choose from a wide range of elective modules, reflecting the diverse research specialisms of the Department.
+You will therefore have the opportunity to either specialise in a specific area of Physics, or receive a broad Physics education up to Master's level standard (FHEQ Level 7).
+In your final year, you will also undertake a substantial research project in association with one of our world-leading research groups.

 Student well-being is central to all we do, and in this regard a robust pastoral support system is in place throughout your studies.
-You will be assigned a personal tutor (who is also an academic member of staff) from the very beginning, plus there is further support in the form of a permanent Student Liaison Officer (SLO), Disabilities Officer, and several other bespoke mindfulness and well-being programmes run by staff and students.
+You will be assigned a personal tutor (who is also an academic member of staff) from